murat-polat/jupyterhub-xblock/README.md

 ### Video chat with Jitsi (WebRTC):
 Login which user do you want, give name to your VideoChat rom, then click to "JOIN" button.

 ![](/src/jitsi.png)

-Ask to other paticipants to join your meeting.
+Ask the other paticipants to join your meeting.
 Link will be same lab, and same rom.
 (e.g https://jupyter.yourdomain/user/edx1/lab) login Join the same rom(TestRom)

 ![](/src/jitsi2.png)